Skip to main content

 How Do You File a Claim With the Insurance Company?

 The first step to obtaining a life insurance payout is to file a claim with the insurer.
-You can do this in any one of three ways, as explained here.
+Most insurers offer multiple ways to initiate the claim process.
+You can typically:

-• File a claim online using the insurer’s web portal.
+• File a claim online using the insurer’s web portal or mobile application

-• Contact the insurer over the phone to file your claim.
+• Contact the insurer over the phone and register the claim through the customer support team

-If you’re the beneficiary of the deceased policyholder, you may need the following documents to substantiate your claim.
+If you’re the nominee or the legal claimant of the deceased policyholder, you may need the following documents to substantiate your claim.

 • A copy of the death certificate of the deceased person